wazo-platform/asterisk-opus/README.md

 #Asterisk Opus/VP8 patch
 =======================

-Since Opus and VP8 cannot, as of now, be integrated in the Asterisk repositories (learn why in this [thread](http://lists.digium.com/pipermail/asterisk-dev/2013-May/060356.html)), we prepared a patch that adds support for both codecs (Opus transcoding, VP8 passthrough) to [Asterisk 11.1.2](http://downloads.asterisk.org/pub/telephony/asterisk/releases/).
+Since Opus and VP8 cannot, as of now, be integrated in the Asterisk repositories (learn why in this [thread](http://lists.digium.com/pipermail/asterisk-dev/2013-May/060356.html)), we prepared a patch that adds support for both codecs (Opus transcoding, VP8 passthrough) to [Asterisk 11 SVN](http://svn.digium.com/view/asterisk/branches/11/):

+    svn checkout http://svn.digium.com/svn/asterisk/branches/11/ asterisk-11-svn

 ##Installing the patch
 To support Opus, you'll need to install [libopus](http://www.opus-codec.org/downloads/) first.
 No library is needed for VP8, as its support is passthrough only.

-The patch was built on top of Asterisk 11.1.2: applying it on different versions may or may not work out of the box, but solving conflicts shouldn't be too hard anyway.
-Copy it in the Asterisk source folder and apply it:
+The patch was built on top of Asterisk 11 SVN r410965: applying it on different versions may or may not work out of the box, but solving conflicts shouldn't be too hard anyway:

+	cd asterisk-11-svn
+    cp /path/to/asterisk-opus/codecs/* codecs/
+    cp /path/to/asterisk-opus/formats/* formats/
-	patch -p1 -u < asterisk_opus+vp8.diff
+    patch -p1 < /path/to/asterisk-opus/asterisk.patch

 Run the bootstrap script to regenerate the configure: